 On November 19, 2014 the Singhmar Centre for Learning was officially named after the Singhmar family following a $2.5 million donation to NorQuest.

-L to R: NorQuest College president Dr. Jodi L. Abbott; Dr. Saroj Singhmar; Dr. Prem Singhmar; NorQuest College board chair Lynn Faulder.
+L to R: NorQuest College president Dr. Jodi L. Abbott; Dr. Saroj Singhmar; Dr. Prem Singhmar; former NorQuest College board chair Lynn Faulder.